BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+The software addresses core issues like inefficiency and high costs in industry processes, which are significant because they directly affect productivity and profitability.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?